leegee/midi-video/README.md

 * An object to render video via ffmpeg.
 * An object to interpret  MIDI files using `midi-parser-js`.
-* An object to store and render via `jimp` currently sounding notes.
+* An object to store and render via `node-canvas` currently sounding notes.
 * An object to integrate the above

 ## Yet to do